Thursday, 20 January 2011

 Easton Lodge Gardens, Essex.
 Under restoration, but open for snowdrops this season.

 Easton Walled Gardens, Lincs.
-Open from 12th February.
+Open throughout February.

 Heale House Gardens, Wilts.
 This is a wonderful early season garden - riverside walks among the drifts of spring flowers.